 With some of her energy worked off, Touille settled back to watch the sights roll past.
 Unafraid of the water, she still much prefers to run on shore – typical of a terrier, she’d rather be sniffing every inch of land than cooped up in our boats.

 Cruising along a particularly quiet and peaceful stretch of water, the wind started to kick up as we turned south.
 When an occasional bloop sounded near our boats, I thought squirrels or birds were dropping nuts or twigs on us.
 When a small branch hit my boat, I realized the wind was dislodging them from the trees.

 As the wind continued to knock the swaying trees together high above, we heard a louder creaking somewhere overhead.
 Though it’s a common sound in the woods, Travis still started to paddle faster, angling to the opposite bank of the river.
 Following him absentmindedly, we were both just a short distance downriver when a thunderous crack sounded behind us.
 I actually jumped in my boat.

 We whipped around just in time to see a massive widow maker nearly the length of the river come crashing down from the treetops, shattering as it hit the water.

 Had it hit one of us, it would’ve been a really crappy way to go, but it was definitely an awesome sight to see.

 Nearing the little canal town of Lehde, we paddled through a thick scrum of pollen on the surface of the water.
+It glistened pink in some sections, white in others.
 Despite my miserable allergies, I couldn’t help but admire the fertility of the forest.
-The surface of the water glistened pink in some sections, white in others.

 Signs of human life again began to mark the landscape as we paddled into the tiny, incredibly adorable village of Lehde.